E.coli Training and Monitoring

 E. coli Water Quality Citizen Scientist Training

-While not required, it is recommended that individuals complete either the Standard Core Water Quality Citizen Scientist Training or the Probe Core Water Quality Citizen Scientist Training before taking this training.
+Citizen scientists must have completed either the Standard Core Water Quality Citizen Scientist Training or the Probe Core Water Quality Citizen Scientist Training in order to attend this training.
+Additionally, we ask citizen scientists to monitor core parameters for at least 6 months.

 Advanced Water Quality Citizen Scientist Manual